Exponential decay estimates and smoothness of the moduli space of pseudoholomorphic curves: Exponential decay estimate implies smoothness of coordinate change

 \subsection{Including deformation of source curve}

-We first generalize Theorems \ref{gluethm1} and \ref{exdecayT} and include the deformation of complex structure of the source curves $(\Sigma_i,\vec z_i)$.
+We first generalize Theorems \ref{gluethm1} and \ref{exdecayT} and include deformations of complex structures of the source curves $(\Sigma_i,\vec z_i)$.
 We consider the situation of Theorem \ref{gluethm1}.
-Note we assumed that $(\Sigma_i,\vec z_i)$ is stable.
+Note we assumed that each $(\Sigma_i,\vec z_i)$ is stable.
 We also remark that there is no automorphism of $(\Sigma_i,\vec z_i)$.
 (See Remark \ref{remark3838}.)

 Let $g_i$ be the genus of $\Sigma_i$.
-For simplicity of notation we assume that the boundary of $\Sigma_i$ is connected.
+For simplicity of the notation we assume that the boundary of $\Sigma_i$ is connected.
 Let $k_i + 1$ be the number of boundary marked points.
 (For the sake of simplicity of notations we consider the case when we have only boundary marked points.
 The case when we also have interior marked points can be studied in the same way.)
-We denote by
+We denote by {Mgki@$\mathcal M_{g_i;k_i+1}$}

 the moduli space of bordered and marked Riemann surfaces with the same topological type as $(\Sigma_i,\vec z_i)$.
-Let $\mathcal{CM}_{g_i;k_i+1}$ be its compactification which consists of stable marked bordered curves.
+Let $\mathcal{CM}_{g_i;k_i+1}$ be its {CMgki@$\mathcal{CM}_{g_i;k_i+1}$} compactification which consists of stable marked bordered curves.
 (See \cite[Subsection 2.1.2]{fooo:book1} for its definition.)

-Let $\mathcal V'_i$ be a neighborhood of $[\Sigma_i,\vec z_i]$ in $\mathcal M_{g_i;k_i+1}$ and
+Let $\mathcal V'_i$ ($i=1,2$) be a neighborhood of $[\Sigma_i,\vec z_i]$ in $\mathcal M_{g_i;k_i+1}$ and

 be the universal family.
 Namely $\mathcal C'_i$ has a fiberwise complex structure such that $(\pi_i^{-1}(\sigma),(\frak{z}_0(\sigma),\dots,\frak{z}_{k_i}(\sigma)))$ is a representative of $\sigma \in \mathcal V'_i$.